baumannlab/TARPON/README.md

 # TARPON v1.0.0
 Telomere Analysis and Research Pipeline Optimized for Nanopore Sequencing Data

+TARPON is no longer supported at this location.
+Please see https://github.com/ndeimler99/TARPON for the most updated version of TARPON
 ## Table of Contents
 1. [What is TARPON and Why Should I Use It?](#what_and_why)
 2. [The Pipeline](#pipeline)